11 amazing travel destinations for retirees

-You’ve retired from work and are ready to enjoy the trip of a lifetime – so where should you go?
+You’ve retired from work and are ready to go on an adventure and enjoy the trip of a lifetime.
+We live in an incredible country with countless destinations to explore.
+But then again, there's also the rest of the world to consider – so where should you go?

 1. Our Red Centre – Northern Territory

 Tourism Australia describes the Red Centre as an extraordinary landscape of desert plains, weathered mountain ranges, rocky gorges and some of Australia’s most sacred Aboriginal sites.
 Alice Springs, referred to as the capital of the outback, is the major town and from there you can travel onto some of our country’s most spectacular natural features including Uluru, Kings Canyon, the West MacDonnell Ranges and the Larapinta Trail.
-You can access Alice Springs by road in your car or by bus (2770km from Sydney and 2500km from Brisbane) or fly (about three hours from Sydney).
-The Ghan travels from Adelaide to Darwin and stops at Alice Springs too.
+Take a road trip and access Alice Springs by car or by bus (2770km from Sydney and 2500km from Brisbane) or fly (about three hours from Sydney).
+The Ghan railway travels from Adelaide to Darwin and stops at Alice Springs too.

 2. Great Barrier Reef – Queensland

-Known for its spectacular scenery, history, food and wine, Tourism Australia describes Tasmania as an antidote to a mass-produced modern world.
+Known for its spectacular scenery, historic sites, food and wine, Tourism Australia describes Tasmania as an antidote to a mass-produced modern world.
 If you enjoy getting into the wild, Tasmania is a must-do, and according to Tourism Australia almost 20% of the state is World Heritage Listed wilderness.
-To get to the southern-most state of Australia you can sail (and take your car, caravan, motorbike or bicycle on the ferry) or fly.
+Depending on your travel budget you can get to the southern-most state of Australia by water (and take your car, caravan, motorbike or bicycle on the ferry) or fly.
+And don't forget to visit one of the most unique art galleries in the world while you're there - The Museum of Old and New Art (MONA) in Hobart.

 4. Margaret River, Western Australia